Last Updated: May 20, 2022

 - Health Link staff will do an initial screening to check your eligibility.
 The Zone teams will then follow up with you to do a second eligibility check and book your COVID-19 immunization.

 - Only homebound individuals are eligible to be immunized through this program, at this time.

 - We encourage caregivers, spouses, other household and family members to get immunized.

 - We are encouraging a community approach to transport.
-In addition to encouraging family and friends to support a senior needing transportation to receive the vaccine, AHS is currently working with several agencies in all zones throughout the province to ensure all Albertans are able to get the vaccine safely through assistance with transportation, or other arrangements when an individual is unable to leave their home.
+Family and friends are encouraged to support Albertans who need transportation to receive the vaccine, AHS is also working with several agencies across the province to ensure all Albertans are able to get the vaccine safely through assistance with transportation, or other arrangements when they are unable to leave their home.

-- Once an individual has booked an appointment, and has the time and location of their appointment, they can reach out to 211 if required to learn about and get connected to available transportation supports.
+- Once you book an appointment, and have the time and location of their appointment, call 211 to get connected to available transportation supports.

 Out Of Province / Out Of Country Eligibility

 - If you are five years of age or older, and you are living, working or going to school in Alberta, you can get the COVID-19 vaccine.
 You do not need an Alberta Health Care card in order to get the vaccine.

 - The three-month requirement was removed to ensure that people who are temporarily in the province have access to the COVID-19 vaccines that are available to everyone in Canada.

 - Please arrive at the clinic just before your appointment time.